JoseLuisMartins/SDIS-FEUP/README.md

 The peers must also provide an interface to allow a testing client to:

 Backup a file
-The client shall specify the file pathname and the desired replication degree.
+The client shall specify the file pathname and the desired desiredReplication degree.
 Restore a file
 The client shall specify file to restore is specified by the its pathname.
 Delete a file